What Is PTSD?

 Someone with PTSD may also avoid anything that could be associated with a motor vehicle accident, such as refusing to drive.

-Catastrophic Injuries and PTSD
+Types of Catastrophic Injuries Resulting in PTSD

 - Electrocution/electrical injuries